UCL/artbin/README.md

 This repository contains the Stata package, helpfiles plus code for testing and examples.

 ## Directories
-* package - artbin program, associated programs and dialog box
+* package - artbin program, associated programs and dialog box.
 * helpfiles - for the programs in package.
-* testing - testing programs and output
+* testing - testing programs and output.
 * examples - code and output for the examples in the accompanying Stata Journal paper (under review).